Qantas Offers Status Renewals with Points

 Even if you don’t receive an invitation, you may still be able to take up this offer by calling the Qantas Frequent Flyer Service Centre yourself.
 But, while it can’t hurt to ask, Qantas is under no obligation to sell you a status extension for points.

 We don’t know what criteria Qantas uses when deciding which Gold and Platinum members to contact.
-It’s possible that you would need to have already earned a certain amount of status credits during the year to qualify for this offer.
+But you may need to have already earned at least 50% of the usual required status credits during your current membership year to qualify for this offer.
 It’s also possible that Qantas will only make this offer if you’ve already held your status continuously for several years.

 You probably won’t receive this offer if you:

-• Earned zero status credits during your current membership year,
+• Earned less than 50% of the status credits normally required for a renewal during your current membership year,

 • Have only held your status for 1-2 years so far, or